 - AIRail-Terminal: Flight and train connections interlink perfectly

-German highways are seen around the world as being synonymous with speed and a closely-linked system of top-quality traffic arteries.
-Frankfurter Kreuz is the most frequented highway junction in Germany.
-The two principal traffic arteries of the German highway system meet at the Frankfurter Kreuz junction: the A3 (from western to southern Germany) and the A5 (from northern Germany to Switzerland).
+German motorways are worldwide synonymous with speed and a dense network of high-quality traffic arteries.
+Frankfurter Kreuz is the junction of the south-north and east-west axes and the most frequented motorway junction in Germany.
+Here two main traffic arteries of the German motorway network meet: the A 3 (from West to South Germany) and the A 5 (from North Germany to Switzerland).

 - Frankfurt – Berlin 4h

 - Frankfurt – Cologne 1h

 - Frankfurt – Munich 3.5h

 Frankfurt Central Station is one of the most important passenger stations in Europe and the central rail hub in the Rhein-Main-Region.
 Directly from Frankfurt Airport, Germany's largest airport train station offers prime rail connection for arrivals and departures.